 Part A is hospital coverage.
 It pays for in-hospital care, inpatient care in a nursing home, home healthcare and hospice care.
-There is a $1,260 annual deductible that adjusts annually.
+There is an annual deductible of $1,364 in 2019 that adjusts annually.
 Anyone who has worked for at least 10 years and paid payroll taxes qualifies for Part A, and those who do not qualify have the option to purchase Part A benefits.

 Part B is medical insurance.
-It pays for doctor visits, routine exams and other services and supplies not covered by Part A. There is a monthly premium for Part B, which is $104.90 in 2015 and is paid for through a deduction in Social Security benefits, if you are already receiving Social Security.
-There is also an annual Part B deductible, in 2015 its $147 per year.
+It pays for doctor visits, routine exams and other services and supplies not covered by Part A. There is a monthly premium for Part B, which is $135.50 (or higher depending on your income) in 2019 and is paid for through a deduction in Social Security benefits, if you are already receiving Social Security.
+There is also an annual Part B deductible, which is $185 per year in 2019.
 If you aren’t already receiving Social Security, this will be charged to you as a separate premium.

 Part C plans are also known as Medicare Advantage plans.
 These are federally approved policies you can purchase from private insurers as an alternative to Traditional Medicare Parts A and B. These are optional policies providing the same coverage you would get with Traditional Medicare, and some offer additional benefits, such as vision, hearing, dental or drug coverage.
 Most also offer low or no deductibles.
 Monthly premiums depend on the type of plan you choose.